 Subject Code EE2004A Subject Title Electrical Energy Systems Fundamentals Credit Value 3 Level 2 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: EE2002A Objectives To provide an overview of the supply, utilization, and control of electrical energy.
 To introduce energy and environmental issues, and assist students in placing these topics and technologies in perspective.
 Intended Learning Outcomes Upon completion of the subject, students will be able: a.
 To master the fundamental knowledge on electrical energy systems. b.
 To identify, analyze, and solve technical problems using mathematics and engineering techniques. c.
 To be aware of equipment characteristics and environment issues on modern electrical power systems. d.
 To be able to conduct laboratory work in teams and present the findings.
-Subject Synopsis/ Indicative Syllabus Nature of electrical energy system: Power system layout, transmission and distribution structure, role of transformers.
+Subject Synopsis/ Indicative Syllabus Nature of electrical energy system: Power system definition, layout and basic components, transmission and distribution structure, role of transformers.
 The interconnected power system.
 HVDC transmission.
-Layout of a substation, distribution structure, overhead lines and cables, circuit breaking, overvoltage protection, protection concepts.
+Layout of a substation, distribution structure, overhead lines and cables, circuit breaking, protection concepts, line protection.
 Generation, energy & environment: Principles of energy conversion, power plant and busbar layout, types of generators and turbines.
 Concept of generation control and operating chart.
 Pumped storage and wind turbine.
-Renewable and non-renewable sources.
+Renewable and nonrenewable sources.
 Sources of pollution and environmental impacts.
 Sustainable development.
-3. Transformers: Construction and operating principles.
+Transformers: Construction and operating principles.
 Equivalent circuits.
-Voltage regulation and efficiency.
+Tests on transformers.
+Voltage regulation and power efficiency.
 Parallel operation.
 Three-phase transformers and phase grouping.
 Per-phase analysis.
-Autotransformers.
-4. Line & cables: Overhead line construction including transposition and bundling.
+Autotransformers and instrument transformers.
+Line & cables: Overhead line construction including transposition and bundling.
 Primary (RLCG) and general (ABCD) parameter calculations.
 Line equations and performance calculations.
 Corona loss and interference.
 Cable types and construction.
 Electrical stress and thermal characteristics.
-Tariffs: Concepts of tariff design.
+Tariffs: Concept and structure of electricity market.
+Concepts of tariff design.
 Tariff structures.
 Conventional and new tariffs in different utilities.
 Two-part tariff, introduction to deregulation and load management concepts.
 Laboratory Experiment: Experiments on single phase transformer.
 Experiments on three phase transformer.
 Computer exercises on transmission line parameters calculations.
 Case study: The environmental impacts of nuclear power generation.
 The environmental impacts of fossil fuel power generation.
-The environmental impacts on the development of large scale hydropower station.
+The environmental impacts of the development of large scale hydropower station.
 Why modern electric power systems are often interconnected.
-The renewable energy sources which may be used in Hong Kong.
+The renewable energy sources which may be used in Hong Kon